rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 What care should staff visiting families in their own homes take?
 -----------------------------------------------------------------

-We expect social workers to make face to face visits wherever possible.
+We expect social workers to make face-to-face visits wherever possible.

 An initial risk assessment by telephone may be helpful.